bfenetworks/bfe/docs/en_us/overview.md

 - Flexible plugin framework to extend functionality.
 Based on the framework, developer can add new features rapidly.

-- Detailed built-in metrics avaiable for service status monitor.
+- Detailed built-in metrics available for service status monitor.